DukeLearningInnovation/portfolio/docs/gradescope.md

-consults / new gradescope faculty | tracks potential pedagogical impact of the project New active users per sprint | tracks growth new assignments this sprint / total assignments | tracks growth new gradescope students / FTE | tracks progress towards reaching at cost vs per user licensing new students / total gradescope students | tracks growth faculty with more than 1 assignment per sprint | tracks recurring user growth faculty with assignments in back to back sprints per sprint | tracks recurring user growth
+consults / new gradescope faculty | tracks potential pedagogical impact of the project New active users per sprint | tracks growth new assignments this sprint / total assignments | tracks growth new gradescope students / 15,192  | tracks progress towards reaching at cost vs per user licensing.
+15,192 is Duke's total students reported on facts.duke.edu on 1/8/18 new students / total gradescope students | tracks growth faculty with more than 1 assignment per sprint | tracks recurring user growth faculty with assignments in back to back sprints per sprint | tracks recurring user growth